 Crisis stabilization facilities

-If there is no crisis stabilization facility near you and you need a place to go right now, call 911 or go to your nearest hospital emergency room if you can safely get there.
-The primary focus of hospital emergency rooms is physical health emergencies, but they can be a gateway for people experiencing mental health emergencies.
+- If there isn’t a crisis stabilization facility near you, and you need a place to go right now, call 911.
+You can also go to the emergency room closest to you.
+Emergency rooms mostly focus on physical health emergencies, but they can often direct people with mental health emergencies.

-Peer-run respites offer temporary stays designed to help people avoid mental health crisis situations through supportive relationships with people who have had similar life experiences.
-Stays must be arranged in advance.
-Learn more about Wisconsin’s five peer-run respites.
+Peer-run respites are meant to help before a mental health struggle becomes a crisis.
+They offer short-term stays.
+These are designed to help people avoid a behavioral health crisis through supportive relationships with others who’ve had similar experiences.
+You must arrange a stay in advance.
+Learn more about Wisconsin’s peer-run respites.